grafana/grafana/contribute/backend/instrumentation.md

 ### Span names and high cardinality

 Be careful with what span names you add or accept.
-Using or allowing too many span names could result in high cardinality problems.
+Using or allowing too many span names can result in high cardinality problems.

 ### Validate and sanitize input coming from user input